bambooforest/salos/BivalTyp.md

     ## 3 X         5
     ## 4 Y        53

 It is!
-What about some other Germanic langauges?
+What about some other Germanic languages?

-# Stack some Germanic languages
+## Stack some Germanic languages

 Here, a picture (a plot) might do a better job.
 Stacked barplots is one option.